espruino/BangleApps/apps/run/README.md

 ## Recording Tracks

-`Run` doesn't directly allow you to record your tracks at the moment.
+`Run` depends on the `Recorder` app and it will be installed automatically.
-However you can just install the `Recorder` app, turn recording on in that, and then start the `Run` app.
+Starting and stopping a run will automatically start and stop recordings with the `Recorder` app.

 ## Settings